 Everyone who plays the lottery knows the chances of winning are almost next to none, but the idea of ‘yeah, but it’s possible’ is enough to get people queueing up to buy tickets in the hopes of winning it big.

-Richard’s logic is that by playing with a random set of numbers each time gives you less than a chance than if you used the same set of numbers consistently.
+Richard’s logic is that by playing with a random set of numbers each time gives you less of a chance than if you used the same set of numbers consistently.

 Richard’s next top tip is to stick with the same set of numbers, don’t switch them around.

-The only time you would change your numbers is when the win because he says the chances of the same set of numbers coming out again is almost zero.
+The only time you would change your numbers is if you win because he says the chances of the same set of numbers coming out again is almost zero.

 Tips #1 and #2 are utter nonsense.
-It makes no difference if your numbers are odds or evens, prime numbers or not – the chances of a random set of 6 balls being chosen out of 49 balls is always the same.
+It makes no difference if your numbers are odd or even, prime numbers or random – the chances of a set of 6 balls being picked is the same.

 Richard says, “Never miss a drawing in the game you’re playing.
 Every Saturday, every Wednesday, every week,”